alibaba/SiliconFastOS/CONTRIBUTE.md

 You can contribute in the following ways:

 - Finding and reporting bugs
-- Contributing code to SifastOS by fixing bugs or implementing features
+- Contributing code to SiliconFastOS by fixing bugs or implementing features
 - Improving the documentation

 ## Submit a patch